eatyourpeas/checktick/docs/user-management.md

 - Individual users (surveys without organisation or team) cannot access user management endpoints or share their surveys.
 - SSR UI supports email-based lookup and creation for convenience.
 The API endpoints expect explicit user IDs for membership resources; scoped user creation endpoints exist to create a user in a given org, team, or survey.

+## Inviting Users

+When adding a user to an organisation or team, the system handles two scenarios:

+### Existing Users

+If the email address belongs to an existing user account, they are added immediately with the specified role.
+The user will see the organisation/team in their dashboard on their next login.

+### New Users (Invitation System)

+If the email address does not match any existing account, an **invitation** is sent:

+1. **Invitation email**: The user receives a branded email inviting them to join the organisation or team
+2. **Signup link**: The email contains a link to create an account
+3. **Automatic membership**: When the user signs up with that email address, they are automatically added to the organisation/team with the invited role
+4. **Expiration**: Invitations expire after 7 days

+### Managing Pending Invitations

+The User Management Hub displays pending invitations alongside existing members.
+Admins can:

+- **Resend**: Send the invitation email again (useful if the original was missed)
+- **Cancel**: Remove the pending invitation

+Pending invitations are shown with a warning indicator and include:
+- The invited email address
+- The role they will be assigned
+- How long ago the invitation was sent
+- Resend and Cancel buttons

+### Capacity and Invitations

+For teams with size limits:
+- Pending invitations count toward the team capacity
+- You cannot invite more users than your remaining capacity
+- Example: A Small team (5 max) with 3 members and 1 pending invitation can only invite 1 more user

+### Invitation Models

+The system uses two invitation models:

+- **TeamInvitation**: For team-level invitations
+- **OrgInvitation**: For organisation-level invitations

+Both track: email, role, invited_by, created_at, expires_at, and accepted_at (set when the user signs up).

 ## SSR Management Pages

 **Note**: User management pages are only accessible for organisation/team surveys.
 Individual users cannot share their surveys or access these pages.